devnull-cz/c-prog-lang/modules/linkage.md

 # Internal vs external linkage

-Static objects with the keyword `static` are of internal linkage, meaning they are not seen from other compilation units.
-Static objects without the keyword `static` are implicitly external.
+Static objects with the keyword `static` are of internal *linkage*, meaning they are not visible from other compilation units.
+Static objects without the keyword `static` are implicitly of external linkage.

 Note that global variables in always in the static storage class, and the following global variable is visible only from within the file where it is